haiquangtran/Exam-Notes/SQL-SERVER-2012-2014.md

   - **Partitioned views**
     - Partitioned view joins horizontally partitioned data from a set of member tables across one or more servers.
  - Index
+   - The first index created on a view must be a UNIQUE CLUSTERED INDEX.
+After the unique clustered index has been created, you can create more nonclustered indexes.
+Creating a unique clustered index on a view improves query performance since the view is stored in the DB the same way a table with a clustered index is stored.
    - **Clustered index**
      - Special type of index that reorders the way the rows in the table are physically stored on the disk in the same order as the index.
      - Therefore a table can have only one clustered index